-Clarification of funding of the organisational assessment and of the long-term development plans is crucial before starting negotiations with a partner.
+Clarification of opportunities for funding the organisational assessment and the long-term development plans is crucial before starting negotiations with a partner.

-Regional offices should discuss assessments with one or two partners (as a start or test period) in order to fully understand the possible resource and capacity implications for the DCA regional office.
-Parallel assessments processes of a DCA office and one partner could also be a solution and then share lesson learned.
+If a Country Office has little experience with OA/OD process it is recommended to first begin working with a limited number of partners in order to fully understand the possible resource and capacity implications for the DCA country office.
 DCA shall aim at involving other donors/sister agencies in co-financing of both the assessment and implementation of the plan.

-Budgets for organisational assessment can be included in DCA's programme budgets (cross cutting budget line) or in the partner project budget in the same way as budgets for capacity building and evaluations.
-In DCA this is normally done the year before planned implementation.
+Budgets for organisational assessment can be included in the partner project budget in the same way as budgets for capacity building and evaluations.